-Also, keep in mind that all of the rental car policies offered by credit cards only insure the car you’re renting against theft and damage.
+Keep in mind that all of the rental car policies offered by credit cards only insure the car you’re renting against theft and damage.
 If you are responsible for damage to another vehicle, injure a person or cause any other property damage, then any rental car coverage provided by your credit card won’t cover these losses.
-Additionally, most credit cards’ rental car coverage will exclude many types of vehicles, such as motorcycles, luxury cars and full-size vans.

 Additional ways credit cards cover your travel

-Rental car insurance is just one of many kinds of travel insurance benefits that can be offered by your credit card.
-Other benefits may include trip delay insurance, trip cancellation and trip interruption coverage, lost luggage coverage and medical coverage.
+Rental car insurance is just one of many types of travel insurance perks that can be offered by your credit card.
+Other benefits may include trip delay insurance, trip cancellation and interruption coverage, lost luggage coverage and medical coverage.

-Some premium travel rewards cards can also offer roadside assistance coverage.
-Many cards will dispatch help to you when your car breaks down, but you’ll have to pay for any services received.
-However, a few cards will even provide basic services at no extra cost.
+Many credit cards also offer roadside assistance coverage.
+With this coverage, you can call to receive help when your car breaks down, but you’ll have to pay for any services received.
+However, some credit cards provide basic services (like lockout service or changing a flat tire) at no extra cost.

 You should always have rental car insurance, but there’s no need to pay extra for it if it’s included as a benefit of your credit card.